Overview:

 Click to learn more

-How do animals shape diverse ecosystems via nutrient dispersal and cycling?
+How do animals shape ecosystems via their impacts on nutrient cycling?

 Relevant publications: